dekuNukem/bob_cassette_rewinder/README.md

 We know from earlier that Bob Cassettes costs **48p (67c) per wash**.

-Therefore, refilling it yourself is more than **75 times cheaper**!
-The cost saving is absolutely staggering,
+Therefore, refilling it yourself is more than **75 times cheaper**, resulting in a massive **98.7&** cost saving compared to buying new!

 What's more, the 5L detergent can last well over **3 years** of daily wash, while the rinse aid can last almost **12 years**!
 Over those time you would have spent £2088 on Bob cassettes, and who knows if they will even be around then.